meepmaster360/ctf/README.md

 Contributing
 ------------
-Information about filing bug reports and contributing to the meepscan project can be found in the [BUGHOUSE](BUGHOUSE) and [CONTRIBUTING.md](CONTRIBUTING.md) files.
+Information about filing bug reports and contributing to the ctfmeep project can be found in the [BUGHOUSE](BUGHOUSE) and [CONTRIBUTING.md](CONTRIBUTING.md) files.